-Contractor shall provide all labor and materials to remove the existing carpet and padding in the Training Room and replace with new carpet and padding.
+Contractor shall provide all labor and materials to remove the existing carpet and padding in the Training Room, connecting corridors, and reception room and replace with new carpet and padding.
 Contractor shall repair any damage found or created during the removal and installation of finishes.